Orienteering map: Base map

-The base map can be a topographic map made for other purposes e.g. mapping from the National Mapping Agency, or a photogrammetric plot produced from an aerial survey.
+The base map can be a topographic map made for other purposes, e.g. mapping from the National Mapping Agency, or a photogrammetric plot produced from an aerial survey.

-As LIDAR-surveying advances, base maps consisting of 1 meter contours and other data derived from the LIDAR data get more common.
-As these base maps contain large amounts of information the cartographic generalization becomes important in creating a readable map.
+As LIDAR-surveying advances, base maps consisting of 1-meter contours and other data derived from the LIDAR data are becoming more common.
+As these base maps contain large amounts of information, the cartographic generalisation becomes important in creating a readable map.

 Magnetic north

 Cartographers use a projection to project the curved surface of the earth onto a flat surface.
 This generates a grid that is used as a base for national topographic mapping.
 The projection introduces a distortion so that grid north differs from true north; magnetic north is a natural feature that differs from both.
 As an example: at 52° 35' N 1° 10' E (approx 7 km west of Norwich, England) true north is 2° 33' west of grid north, and magnetic north is about 7° west of grid north.
 Magnetic north varies continually and in this example (1986) was reducing by about 1/2° in four years.
 Orienteering maps are printed using magnetic north and this requires an adjustment to be made to the base map.